huglester/PyroCMS-Facebook-Widget/README.md

 PyroCMS Facebook Widget
 =======================

-This PyroCMS widget allows you to display facebook posts from a user or page in a widget area such as a sidebar.
+This PyroCMS widget allows you to display facebook posts from a user or page in a widget area such as a sidebar, you may have multiple instances of the widget which use the same cached feed.

 ### Licence